ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {: #juniper-overview-specs-vms}

 * vSRX is deployed as a pair of VMs configured for High Availability.
 * Each VM is configured with 6 CPUs, 16 GB of memory, and 16 GB of storage.
+When installed on a cluster with 25 Gb uplink speed, each VM is configured with 10 CPUs, 16 GB of memory, and 16 GB of storage.

 ### High availability
 {: #juniper-overview-specs-ha}

-The two vSRX nodes are deployed with DRS rules to ensure that the VMs reside on two physically separate hosts and do not migrate, that is, they’re pinned.
+On management cluster installs, the two vSRX nodes are deployed with DRS rules to ensure that the VMs reside on two physically separate hosts and do not migrate, that is, they’re pinned.
 If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you can proceed.

 ### Networking
 {: #juniper-overview-specs-network}